Dufferin-Peel Catholic District School Board

 Catholic Education Week

-Like many other things, the Dufferin-Peel Catholic District School Board celebrated Catholic Education Week (May 3-8) differently in 2020.
-With the closure of schools due to the COVID-19 pandemic, DPCDSB asked staff, students, parents/guardians and alumni to share what they love about their Catholic school and how they ignite hope in their communities through posts, pictures and videos as part of a Catholic Education Week social media campaign #DPCDSB_IgnitingHope.
-The theme of Igniting Hope could not have been more profound during these unprecedented times.
+Once again this year, DPCDSB staff and students celebrated Catholic Education Week (May 2-7) virtually.
+With the closure of schools due to the COVID-19 pandemic, DPCDSB asked staff, students, parents/guardians and alumni to share what they love about their Catholic school and how they nurture hope in their communities through posts, pictures, and videos as part of a Catholic Education Week social media campaign called #DPCDSB_NurturingHope.
+The theme of Nurturing Hope could not have been more profound during these unprecedented times.
 Following are a few examples of what was shared online.

 Equity & Inclusive